Naruh1010/Alchemy/README.md

 ## :lady_beetle: Bugs

-*   Importing large images for playlist covers is an error and is not handled properly (we need to compress images before upload);
 *   The handling of login errors is incomplete;
-*   The logout function is broken;
 *   Downloads that are stopped and restarted will not be saved in the database and therefore not be available;
 *   Skipping tracks on the player screen is not as fluid as it used to be and can be choppy;
 *   Some home tiles are not and will not be implemented (Concerts, Did you know, Original videos, ...);